 Throughput = WIP / Lead time

-🥧 5 bakers x 8 hours = 25 apple pies
+🥧 5 bakers × 8 hours = 25 apple pies

-🥧 10 bakers x 8 hours = 50 apple pies
+🥧 10 bakers × 8 hours = 50 apple pies

-🥧 5 bakers x 4 hours = 50 apple pies
+🥧 5 bakers × 4 hours = 50 apple pies

 Little’s Law Practice Problems

-- Before calculations make sure that you know the average values of your project: lead time (W), WIP (L), and throughput (λ).
+- Know your average values: lead time (W), WIP (L), and throughput (λ).

 In Closing

-We, at Everhour, hope that now you know how to apply Little’s law in practice and it’ll help you in your future projects to better:
+We, at Everhour, hope that now you know how to apply Little’s law in practice, and it’ll help you in your future projects to better:

-- Estimate the performance of your project team
+- Estimate the performance of your project team (learn more about bottom-up estimating here)

 - Control project WIP and keep it low to meet deadlines on time